16+ years of gists

 I got a bit into web design around this time.
 I find it funny that I kept trying to get into blogging by writing my own blog software and even designing my own blog themes.
 All of this to no avail; I never actually wrote anything worthwhile until many years later.

-Some the themes are: Black on White, Horizontal, Red, Blue, Blue Alt, and Simple.
+Some of the themes I designed during that period: Black on White, Horizontal, Red, Blue, Blue Alt, and Simple.

 2010 #